sebsikora/satellite_terminal/README.md

 ```
 <br />

 The client constructor will return once the communication channel is established with the parent process, an error occurs or a timeout is reached.
-When it returns, if the client's `IsConnected()` member function returns `true`,the bi-directional communication channel was established without error.
+When it returns, if the client's `IsConnected()` member function returns `true`, the bi-directional communication channel was established without error.
 <br />
 <br />